norman/ambry/Guide.md

 #### Indexes

-If your dataset is on the larger side of what's suitable for Norman (a few thousand records or so) then you can use wrap your search with the {Norman::Model::ClassMethods#with_index} method to memoize the results and improve the performance of frequently accessed queries:
+If your dataset is on the larger side of what's suitable for Ambry (a few thousand records or so) then you can use wrap your search with the {Ambry::Model::ClassMethods#with_index} method to memoize the results and improve the performance of frequently accessed queries:

     class Book
-      extend Norman::Model
+      extend Ambry::Model
       field :isbn, :title, :author_id, :genre, :year

       def self.horror